-Mal Pais is the southern neighbor of the popular tourist town, Santa Teresa but many people lump Mal Pais, Santa Teresa and Playa Carmen in as one.
-But while Santa Teresa and Playa Carmen has grown substantially to become one of the top tourist destinations in Costa Rica, Mal Pais has retained its rural and relaxed local vibe.
+Mal Pais, Costa Rica is the southern neighbor of the popular tourist town, Santa Teresa but many people lump Mal Pais, Santa Teresa and Playa Carmen in as one.
+While Santa Teresa and Playa Carmen has grown substantially to become one of the top tourist destinations in Costa Rica, Mal Pais has retained its rural and relaxed local vibe.

 If you’re visiting Santa Teresa and prefer to stay away from the commercialized touristy areas of the town, check out Mal Pais.
-Even though the name in Spanish means “bad country” (because it’s not good to live in during summer since all the rivers dry up and it gets very dusty/hot so it isn’t good to live in), it’s actually the complete opposite for tourists.
+Even though the name in Spanish means “bad country” (because it’s not good to live in during summer since all the rivers dry up and it gets very dusty), it’s actually the complete opposite for tourists.
 It’s actually an excellent to go surfing and fishing in Costa Rica!

 Mal Pais Location